anyboxhq/everything-okjson/integrations/LaunchBar/README.md

 Valid URL needs to be presented in your Pasteboard.
 Please also notice that it uses a `GET` method to download content.
 Make sure the API server does not require any kind of authorization and repsonds with valid JSON string.

+3. `cURL command in Pasteboard.lbaction.zip`

+This action lets you open OK JSON and run cURL command from your pasteboard.

 ## Usage
 1. Download these actions, unarchive and double click to install.